gogameguru/glift-go-game/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Feature - Upgrade Glift 0.15.4.
+Upgraded buttons for problems and games.

 = 0.3.1 =
 * Feature - support EidoGo [sgf] shortcode when EidoGo plugin isn't installed
 * Feature - Upgrade to Glift 0.15.0 - Glift now has support for tooltips